matevzv/videk-client/README.md

 After installation, the configuration is in `/etc/videk/conf` file.
 Videk API key must be written under key section.
 This key can be found at videk.ijs.si by selecting
 *Users*, *admin*.
 The API key is displayed under *API Token* header under *User info*.

+If you are installing this package on Raspberry pi in `/etc/videk/conf` file set:

+    $ id=rpi-serial